-The Company's standardized measure of discounted future net cash flows relating to proved oil reserves was prepared in accordance with the provisions of FASC N{9} 932-325-55.
+The Company's standardized measure of discounted future net cash flows relating to proved oil reserves was prepared in accordance with the provisions of FASC No 932-325-55.
 Future cash inflows are computed by applying year end prices of oil and natural gas to year end quantities of proved oil and natural gas reserves.
 During the fiscal years ended March 31, 2010, 2009 and 2008 revenue from export sales accounted for 95%, 81% and 91%, respectively, of total revenue.
-To take into account the price differential for oil and natural gas exported versus sold domestically, the Company applies year end prices for export sales to 90% of the quantity of proved oil and natural gas reserves.
-Future oil and natural gas reserves and the year end prices for domestic sales to 10% of the quantity of proved oil and natural gas reserves.
-Future oil and natural gas reserves at year end, based on year end costs and assuming continuation of existing economic condition.
+To take into account the price differential for oil and natural gas exported versus sold domestically, the Company applies year end prices for export sales to 90% of the quantity of proved oil and natural gas reserves and the year end prices for domestic sales to 10% of the quantity of proved oil and natural gas reserves.
+Future oil and natural gas production and development costs are computed by estimating the expenditures to be incurred in producing and developing the proved oil and natural gas reserves at year end, based on year end costs and assuming continuation of existing economic condition.